-Certified arborists will evaluate your trees and your concerns and recommend the best type of tree trimming service to achieve your desired results.
+Certified Arborists will evaluate your trees and your concerns and recommend the best type of pruning cuts to achieve your desired results.

-Vista Tree Trimming: Selectively removing limbs without injuring the tree.
+Vista Tree Trimming: Selective removal of limbs without injuring the tree.
 Performed when there is a view that the tree branches are blocking.

 Crown Raising: Removal of lower branches, most commonly in areas where there is a driveway, walkway, or parking area.

-Crown Reduction: is pruning less than 1/3 of the tree’s crowns or for the purpose of shaping.
+Crown Reduction: Pruning less than 1/3 of the tree’s crowns or for the purpose of shaping.

 Cut Back: Cut back branches from structures such as sidewalks, lights, and buildings.

-Fine Tree Trimming: Removal smaller branches and deadwood commonly performed on smaller or immature trees.
+Fine Tree Trimming: Removal of smaller branches and deadwood commonly performed on smaller or immature trees.

 Tree trimming costs range from $500-$3,500 on average for a single tree.
 This is a big range and your exact tree trimming cost will depend on numerous different factors including; crown spread, accessibility, the tree’s diameter at breast height (dbh), and history of maintenance.
 To help narrow down this range check out the video below.